freeCodeCamp/freeCodeCamp/guide/english/game-development/unity/index.md

 ![Unity Interface](https://github.com/pawelszpiczakowski/PublicStuff/raw/master/unityInterface.png)

 In picture above, you will notice five section:

 1) Section 1. <b>Scene View</b>: This is where you will be creating level for your game, scene or 3D project.
-All of your Game Objects will be placed right here.
-This view is used during development of the game and the developer can see and modify all Game Objects placed here from any angle (even while the game is running in the Unity editor)
+All of your Game Objects will be placed and manipulated right here.
 2) Section 2. <b>Game View</b>: This is where you will see your results, how your level or scene looks like.
 You need to have a Camera on the scene to see how it looks like.
-Sometimes its called Camera View.
-This view is aimed at the player and only things/actions that the developer wishes to allow for a player can be seen/done by the player.
+Sometimes it's called Camera View.
 3) Section 3. <b>Hierarchy</b>: This window will display all Game Objects placed directly on the scene.
 Basically everything that you see in Game View, needs to be listed here.
-This will include non-visual and visual game objects that are currently included in the given scene.
+This will include non-visual and visual game objects.
 4) Section 4. <b>Project</b>: This is your project window.
-Basically it show whats inside Assets folder on your disk.
-Everything from Game Objects, Scripts, Textures, Folders, Models, Audio, Video and etc... that have been imported to the given project will be accessible from this window.
+Basically it show what's inside Assets folder on your disk.
+Everything from Game Objects, Scripts, Textures, Folders, Models, Audio, Video and etc... will be accessible from this window.
-5) Section 5. <b>Inspector</b>: This panel will display different attributes and properties of selected Game Object(s).
+5) Section 5. <b>Inspector</b>: This panel will display different attributes and properties of selected Game Objects.
 Depending on the selection, the appropriate attributes and components will be listed.

 Apart from the above listed sections, more sections can be brought into the Unity editor whenever required.
 Some notable ones are listed below: